Directory Opus gets the default folder icon by asking Windows via a standard API.

 You can also change the icons manually, without any additional tools, via two simple registry settings.
 These registry settings will affect Directory Opus 9 and other programs such as Explorer.

 (The screenshot shows that RegEdit has also taken on the new folder icons.
-That only happens with the Vista version of RegEdit.
-If you’re using an earlier version of Windows then don’t worry if RegEdit continues to use the default yellow folder icons.)
+That may happen with newer versions of Windows.)

 Newer versions of Windows seem to pick up the change automatically.
 On the other hand, if you are using Windows XP then you will probably need to force Windows to rebuild its icon cache before the new folder icons will appear.